 Below are two examples that demonstrate the importance of choosing the best background for your poster presentation.

-The background below can make the text hard to read and the poster hard to follow:
+The background below can make the text hard to read:

-On the other hand, this is a good example for a scientific poster background choice:
+This is a good example for a scientific poster background: